Hoeller McLaughlin PLLC | Commonly Charged Crimes in Tarrant County, Texas

 The third most common crime revealed in the report was DWI (driving while intoxicated), with thousands of cases filed regarding this misdemeanor offense.

-Anyone driving with over 0.08 percent blood alcohol concentration (BAC) level can be found guilty of driving while intoxicated.
+Anyone driving while intoxicated (lost of mental or physical faculties or with over 0.08 percent blood alcohol concentration (BAC) level can be found charged with driving while intoxicated.
 Consequences of being convicted of a DWI include heavy fines, jail time, loss of license, and more, depending on the individual circumstances.

 Assault causing bodily injury, especially in relation to family violence, was the fourth most common crime.
 Thousands of cases of this misdemeanor were filed recently.

 Any unwanted physical contact, with or without bodily injury (for example, grabbing, pushing, hitting, or scratching), can be classified as domestic assault.
-Depending on the circumstance, domestic assault can be classified as a Class C misdemeanor, a Class A misdemeanor, or a third-degree felony.
+Depending on the circumstance, domestic assault can be classified as a Class C misdemeanor, a Class A misdemeanor, a third-degree felony, or higher.

 Consequences include being disallowed from owning a firearm and being disallowed from obtaining a hunting or fishing license in Texas.
 There may also be ramifications in regard to employment, divorce, and child custody cases.